 “The Bahamas owes a tremendous debt to the many international agencies and partners who came to our aid in the days and weeks following Dorian.
-One of those philanthropic organizations was International Medical Corps, a global non-profit Humanitarian Aid Organization.
+One of those philanthropic organizations was the International Medical Corps, a global non-profit Humanitarian Aid Organization.
 IMC immediately deployed an emergency response team consisting of specialists, physicians, nurses, logisticians, pharmacists and mental health experts and established and emergency medical tent in High Rock, and has been conducting consultations there from September to December 2019.

 “Additionally, their impact was felt in other areas of our community as they employed security officers, transport drivers and made available, volunteer messengers, medical supplies, water and other basic necessities required for clinic operation.
 You will also notice, on site, two tents that facilitate a triage room and a waiting area,” he pointed out.

 Furthermore, he added, IMC generously donated an extension to the clinic, a 240 square foot BBPod modular container, hurricane resistant, waterproof Static Unit, which facilitates the doctor’s exam room, pharmacy space and treatment room.